+Mount your IP camera in the place where adequate light is available so it could capture a clear image on the screen.

-1. Test all equipment to ensure the IP camera, PoE injector and management of the camera is working.
+NOW — 1.
+Test all equipment to ensure the IP camera, PoE injector and management of the camera is working.
 Make all video and network configurations before mounting the IP camera.

-2. Plug the Ethernet cable into the PoE injector’s Power/Data port and into IP camera’s PoE port.
+2. Plug the Ethernet cable into the PoE injector’s Power/PoE port and into the IP camera’s PoE port.

+3. Mount your IP camera in the place where adequate light is available so it could capture a clear image on the screen.